 Organizations affected by a nonconformance shall be notified.
-The QA Manager and the National TRU Programs Assistant Manager, CBFO shall be notified in writing within 5 calendar days of identification of any non-administrative nonconformance related to applicable requirements specified in the WIPP Hazardous Waste Facility Permit (HWFP) Waste Analysis Plan (WAP), which is first identified at the site project manager's signature release level (i.e., a failure to meet a data quality objective [DQO]).
+The CBFO shall be notified in writing within 5 calendar days of identification of any non-administrative nonconformance related to applicable requirements specified in the WIPP Hazardous Waste Facility Permit (HWFP) Waste Analysis Plan (WAP), which is first identified at the site project manager's signature release level (i.e., a failure to meet a data quality objective [DQO]).
 Notification is also required if the results of the confirmatory analytical techniques specified in the Permit Attachment B are inconsistent with acceptable knowledge documentation.
 The nonconformance report shall be submitted to CBFO within 30 calendar days of identification of the deficiency.